 Praised by the New York Times for being “dramatically and musically alluring…notable for her burnished timbre and subtle phrasing,” Italian-American soprano Marina Costa Jackson is thrilling audiences throughout the US, Europe, and Asia.

 Marina opened the 2019-20 season with Los Angeles Opera as Mimi.
 The season also included her debut as Tatyana in Eugene Onegin with Seattle Opera.
-Future engagements include the title role in Suor Angelica with San Diego Opera and her debut with the New National Theatre in Tokyo as Elisabetta in Verdi’s Don Carlo.
+Future engagements include the title role in Tosca with Lyric Opera of Kansas City, the title role in Suor Angelica with San Diego Opera and her debut with the New National Theatre in Tokyo as Elisabetta in Verdi’s Don Carlo.
 Engagements canceled due to COVID-19 included Nedda in I Pagliacci with Michigan Opera Theatre, Mimi in La Boheme with the for Opéra national de Paris, Amelia in Simon Boccanegra with the Washington Concert Opera, and Giulietta in Les Contes d’Hoffmann with the Royal Opera Covent Garden.

 Previous engagements include Elisabetta in Verdi’s Don Carlo with Grange Park Opera, Desdemona in Verdi’s Otello with the Savonlinna Opera Festival, the Bolshoi Opera, and Austin Lyric Opera, Violetta in Verdi’s La Traviata with Teatro San Carlos Lisbon, and Oper Köln, Maria indonizetti’s Maria di Rohanwith the Washington Concert Opera, Adalgisa in Belini’s Norma for Dallas Opera for which she was awarded the 2017 Maria Callas Debut Artist of the Year, Mimi for Oper Köln, and the Metropolitan Opera (cover), Fiordiligi in Mozart’s Cosi fan tutte for Seattle Opera, Musetta for Michigan Opera Theatre, Leonora in Il Trovatore for Musica Viva Hong Kong, Amelia in Simon Boccanegra for the Metropolitan Opera (cover), Micaela in Bizet’s Carmen for Opéra national de Paris, and the Verdi Requiem for Teatro Municipal de Santiago.
 She made her Royal Concertgebuow debut as Juilette in A Village Romeo and Juiette. conducted my Mark Elder.